Jimmy Slayton

 Bonnie Schmitz leads the Information Technology operations at Neighborhood Credit Union; her experience spans almost three decades possessing a wide variety of highly specialized management, leadership, technical training and experience.
 A Certified Credit Union Executive, Bonnie currently serves as a member of both the Credit Union Executive Society and the CUNA Technology Council.
 Over the years she has successfully grown a large team of information security, data processing, network infrastructure, project management and business analyst professionals from a two-man operation to match the growth of Neighborhood Credit Union.

-Vice President, Marketing and Corporate Communications
+Senior Vice President, Marketing and Community Impact

 Jessie Swendig leads the Marketing team, and has been with Neighborhood Credit Union since 2013.
 She graduated from Texas A&M University with a Bachelor of Science in Agribusiness and a minor in Marketing.
 Jessie served as a Young Professional Advisor for the Cornerstone Credit Union League and currently serves on the Board of Directors for the Dallas Chapter of Credit Unions.